Ford CEO Jim Hackett to step down

 "I am very grateful to Jim Hackett for all he has done to modernize Ford and prepare us to compete and win in the future,” executive chairman Bill Ford said in a statement.
 "Jim Farley matches an innate feel for cars and customers with great instincts for the future and the new technologies that are changing our industry.”

-Hackett, whose departure comes after more than three years at the helm of the company, engineered Ford's push into the smart vehicle space.
+Hackett, whose departure comes more than three years after being named CEO in May 2017, engineered Ford's push into the smart vehicle space.
 He will stay on as a special adviser through March 2021.

 Hackett joined Ford’s board of directors in 2013 and was named chairman of Ford Smart Mobility in March 2016, just over two years after retiring as CEO of office furniture manufacturer Steelcase.